mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 ## 4. Step
 Determine the Object of Interest

+Find one object of interest pattern that applies for your variable using the decision trees.

 **Decision trees:**
 - As shortcut: [Property vs Object of Interest vs Matrix](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/DT6.mmd)
 - [Object of Interest](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/DT5.mmd)